COVESA/commercial-vehicle-information-specifications/docs-gen/content/_index.md

 This syntax can be directly used as input to any of the exporter tools provided by [VSS-tools](https://github.com/COVESA/vss-tools).

 ### HIM extensions
-The HIM syntax is in this project extended with two features.
+The HIM syntax is in this project extended with the three features described below.
 These can be preprocessed by the HIM configurator which transforms them into a HIM compliant format, thus making it possible to use the SS-tools for exporting to other formats.
 If these extensions are found to be useful it is likely that they will become included in the HIM standard rule set for resurce data.

+The rules for when the file extension "vspec2" shall be used instead of "vspec" are the following:
+* A file that contains any extended syntax must be named with the file extension "vspec2"
+* If a vspec2 file is referenced from within another file then this reference shall use the extension vspec if this file is located in the "trees" directory strucure.
+* If a vspec2 file is referenced from within another file then this reference shall use the extension vspec2 if this file is located in the "objects" directory strucure.

-### Variability configuration
+### Extension 1: Variability configuration
 The tree in vspec format may contain multiple variations of objects that in a deployment typically are not included.
 An example are the [Combustion engine](https://github.com/COVESA/commercial-vehicle-information-specifications/blob/main/spec/objects/Powertrain/CombustionEngine.yaml) and the [Electric engine](https://github.com/COVESA/commercial-vehicle-information-specifications/blob/main/spec/trees/Heavyduty/Tractor/Powertrain/ElectricEngine.vspec).